section-engineering-education/engineering-education/.github/ISSUE_TEMPLATE/kubernetes-edge-app-hackathon-registration.md

 Open to all EngEd students (participants can work individually or in teams of EngEd students). **By submitting this issue form you will have successfully signed up and we will reach out with next steps.**

 ### Requirements
-Once your K8 Edge application is complete and deployed create a pull request to attach your submission to.
+Once your K8s Edge application is complete and deployed, create a pull request to attach your submission to.

 Please complete and submit the following required sections listed below via a [Pull Request](https://github.com/section-engineering-education/engineering-education/compare) once your project is ready to be submitted.